 F-1 students are generally permitted to work part-time on premises of the school that issued their currently valid I-20, while they are attending that school and maintaining their F-1 status.
 On-campus employment is "incident to status", and does not require special authorization.
 On-campus employment is limited to 20 hours per week while school is in session, but can be full-time during official school breaks (Fall, Winter, Spring and Summer breaks).

-J-1 students are also permitted to work part time on the premises of the school that issued their currently valid DS-2019, while they are attending school and maintaining their J-1 status.
-However, J-1 students MUST HAVE APROVAL from their Responsible Officer (RO) or Alternative Responsible Officer (ARO) in order to work on campus.
+J-1 students are permitted to work part time on the premises of the school that issued their currently valid DS-2019, while they are attending school and maintaining their J-1 status.
+However, J-1 students MUST HAVE APROVAL their international student advisor in order to work on campus.
 If your DS-2019 is issued by Princeton University, you must contact the Davis International Center to request on-campus employment permission.
-If your DS-2019 is issued by another organization, contact that organization for information about employment authorization.
+To request employment permission, please submit the following information to firstname.lastname@example.org:

 F-1/J-1 students at Princeton are permitted the following types of on-campus employment:

 Work performed on campus in a student's academic department, the library, the computer center, or the housing office is acceptable.
 Work required by a scholarship, a fellowship, or an assistantship is also acceptable.
 Graduate students should note, however, that employment (other than an assistantship) is considered incompatible with full-time graduate studies.
 If students and their departments judge that part-time employment is both manageable and necessary, the student may be employed on campus.

 • Other Employment on Princeton Premises